mrjones2014/legendary.nvim/README.md

 {
   -- pass a list of filter functions or a single filter function with -- the signature `function(item): boolean`
-  -- `require('legendary.filters').mode(mode)` and
+  -- several filter functions are provided for convenience -- see ./doc/FILTERS.md for a list filters = {},
-  -- `require('legendary.filters').current_mode()`
+  -- pass a function with the signature `function(item, mode): string[]`
-  -- are provided for convenience filters = {},
+  - - returning a list of strings where each string is one column
-  -- pass a function with the signature `function(item, mode): string[]` -- returning a list of strings where each string is one column -- use this to override the configured formatter for just one call formatter = nil,
+  - - use this to override the configured formatter for just one call formatter = nil,
   -- pass a string, or a function that returns a string -- to customize the select prompt for the current call